-The bulk density (g/cm3) (Table 2) of the flour samples varied between 0.77, 0.62 and 0.54 g/cm3, respectively, for wheat, orange flesh potato and soybean flour.
-Suresh, Samsher & Durvesh, (2015) reported bulk densities of flours that ranged from 0.76 to 0.82 g/cc in their study on the evaluation of functional properties of composite flours and sensorial attributes of composite flour biscuits.
-Bulk density is the mass of many particles of flour material divided by the total volume they occupy (Suresh et al., 2015).
+The bulk density (g/cm^3) (Table 2) of the flour samples varied between 0.77, 0.62 and 0.54 g/cm3, respectively, for wheat, orange flesh potato and soybean flour.
+Suresh Chandra & Samsher Singh & Durvesh Kumar, (2015) reported bulk densities of flours ranged from 0.762 g/cc to 0.820 g/cc in their study on the evaluation of functional properties of composite flours and sensorial attributes of composite flour biscuits.

+Bulk density is the mass of many particles of flour material divided by the total volume they occupy (Suresh, Samsher, and Durvesh, 2015).
 It reflects the relative volume of the required packaging material, the higher the bulk density of the flour, the denser the packaging material required for packaging.
-Bulk density is used to assess flour heaviness, storage, and transport properties; with a lower bulk density, a lower amount may be packaged within a constant volume (Iwe et al., 2016).
+It is used to assess flour heaviness, storage, and transport properties, as with a lower bulk density, a lower amount may be packaged within a constant volume (Iwe et al., 2016).
 Studies suggest that bulk density of flours may be influenced by the initial moisture content, particle size, fibre and starch of flours.
 High bulk density of flours suggests their suitability for application in food preparations while low bulk density would be useful in the formulation of complementary foods (Montemurro et al. 2019).

 Water absorption capacity ranged from 2.42 - 3.79 g/g with the highest value found in orange flesh potatoes while the lowest was observed in the wheat flour.
 Water absorption capacity is the amount of water (moisture) taken up by food/flour to achieve the desirable consistency and create quality food product.
 It is the optimum amount of water required to be added to dough before it becomes excessively sticky to process (Tenagashaw et al., 2015).
-Water absorption can influence bread parameters and baking: Proofing, fracture stress of bread crumb, Loaf volume, bread yield, final products attributes, machinability and shelf life (Iwe et al., 2016).
+Water absorption can influence bread parameters and baking: Proofing, Fracture stress of bread crumb, Loaf volume, Bread yield, Final products attributes, Machinability, Shelf life (Iwe et al., 2016).
 The highest WAC of potato flour (3.79%) could be attributed to the presence of higher amount of carbohydrates (starch) and fibre.

-The highest value of OAC was observed in soybean flour (1.42%), followed by wheat flour (1.34%) and orange flesh potato flour (1.32%).
+The highest value of OAC was observed in soybean flour (1.42%), followed wheat flour (1.34%), (146%) and orange flesh potato flour (1.32%).
 The water and oil binding capacity of food protein depend upon the intrinsic factors like amino acid composition, protein conformation and surface polarity or hydrophobicity (Suresh and Samsher, 2013).
 Oil absorption capacity is the binding of fat by the non-polar side chain of proteins.
 The Oil absorption capacity is an essential functional property that contributes to enhancing mouth feel while retaining the food products' flavor (Iwe et al., 2016).
 The rate of oil absorption is very high in foods with high protein content.
-Soybean flour having highest OAC could therefore be a better flavor retainer than wheat and orange flesh potato flour.
+Soybean flour having highest OAC could therefore being a better flavor retainer than wheat and orange flesh potato flour.
 The ability of the proteins of these flours to bind with oil makes it useful in food system where optimum oil absorption is desired.
 This makes flour to have potential functional uses in foods such as sausage production.